-Under "Long-term provisions" on the liabilities side of the balance sheet, the Company recognises the present value of any defined-benefit post-employment obligations, net of the fair value of the plan assets and the past service cost for which recognition is deferred over time, as explained below.
+Under "Non-current provisions" on the liabilities side of the balance sheet, the Company recognises the present value of any defined-benefit post-employment obligations, net of the fair value of the plan assets and the past service cost for which recognition is deferred over time, as explained below.

-If the treatment described in the previous paragraph gives rise to an asset, it is recognised in the balance sheet under "Long-term financial investments" up to the limit of the present value of any economic benefits that could be returned to the Company in the form of direct refunds or reductions in future payments, plus the unrecognised past service cost to be recognised in the income statement, if any.
-Any adjustments to be made to the measurement of an asset related to post-employment benefits are recognised directly in equity as reserves.
+If an asset arises from the application of the above paragraph, it is recorded on the asset side of the balance sheet up to the limit of the present value of the economic benefits that may return to the company in the form of direct reimbursements or in the form of lower future contributions, plus, where applicable, the portion of past service costs to be expensed, under "Non-current financial assets".
+Any adjustments to be made to the measurement of a post-employment benefits asset are recognised directly in equity as reserves.